JoshuaLampert/DispersiveShallowWater.jl/README.md

 Structure-preserving Numerical Methods for Dispersive Shallow Water Models

-**Note: This repository is still in its alpha stage and anything might change at any time and without warning, including the deletion of this repository itself.**
+**Note: This repository is still in its alpha stage and anything might change at any time and without warning.**

+Parts of this repository are based on parts of [Dispersive-wave-schemes-notebooks.
+A Broad Class of Conservative Numerical Methods for Dispersive Wave Equations](https://github.com/ranocha/Dispersive-wave-schemes-notebooks) by Hendrik Ranocha, Dimitrios Mitsotakis and David Ketcheson.
+The code structure is inspired by [Trixi.jl](https://github.com/trixi-framework/Trixi.jl/).